 Read More

-The amount of money you need to pay out of your own pocket for health care services before your insurance plan starts to pay.
-For example, if you have a $1,500 deductible, you pay the first $1,500 of covered care yourself.
-After you meet your deductible, your plan begins to pay its share of costs.
+The amount you pay out of your own pocket for covered health care services before your insurance plan starts sharing costs.

 Read More